-Burnt butter has always had a fancy schmancy ring to it for me.
+Burnt butter has always had a fancy-schmancy ring to it for me.
 I have never tasted anything burnt butter, at least not anything that was pre-meditated.
-And that is exactly what happened what I set out to make this slice earlier this week.
+And that is exactly what happened when I set out to make this slice earlier this week.
 My goal was to make a classic chocolate caramel slice.
 That was pre-meditated.
 What happened after that wasn't.

 A chocolate caramel slice is one of the simplest sweet treats you will ever make and it is addictive and thoroughly fantastic.
-It has only 3 steps and if you follow them, you are golden.
-A no brainer really.
+It only has three steps and if you follow them, you are golden.
+A no-brainer really.
 The first is a cookie layer that is baked for a set amount of time, the second is a caramel layer that is baked for a set amount of time.
 The third is a chocolate layer that is just poured over and left to set.
-But when you botch up layer number two, like I did, then you get Burnt Butter Caramel Slice.
-Yayy for happy accidents!
-And again this burnt butter treat was not pre-meditated.
+But when you botch up layer number two, as I did, then you get Burnt Butter Caramel Slice.
+And it is far more divine than any Chocolate Caramel Slice I have ever tasted!
+So hooray for happy accidents!

 for the cookie base